samuelematias/hacktrack/README.md

 ## What is this app for? ??

 Our mission is to reduce stress and improve productivity in hackathons with an status update platform in which all the teams share their progress with all the mentors, so they can give precise mentoring at the right moment, keeping everyone in the same page
-Have a question about this product? [devPleno](https://www.producthunt.com/posts/hackatrack#comment-body)
+Have a question about this product?
+[Ask the Makers](https://www.producthunt.com/posts/hackatrack#comment-body)

 ## Features